Clinical Development Strategy In Rare Diseases

 - The Global Genes Project estimates that around 300 million people are affected by a rare disease, which is about 4% of the world population.

-- More than 6,000 diseases are listed on Orphanet, from which 72% is genetic, and 70% start in childhood.
+- More than 6,000 diseases are listed on the Orphanet, of which 72% are genetic, and 70% start in childhood.
 Among these diseases, 149 alone are responsible for 80% of cases of rare diseases identified worldwide.

-A total of 2,225 clinical trials are going on rare diseases globally with major studies in North America followed by Europe and East Asia.
+Globally, there are a total of 2,225 clinical trials on rare diseases.
+The major number of studies take place in North America, followed by Europe and East Asia.

-From the statistics above, it’s clear that most of the clinical trials in rare diseases are preferred to be conducted in the developed regions like the USA, Europe, Japan, etc. and this may be due to the following reasons.
+From the statistics above, it’s evident that clinical trials in rare diseases are predominantly conducted in developed regions such as the USA, Europe, Japan, etc. This preference can be attributed to the following reasons.

 - The strong and a clear regulatory pathway